 - Advisor’s name

-- Enroll in this Moodle course and upload your files.
+- Log in to this form and upload your files.

 We will convert your document to a PDF if necessary.
 We make all SIPs non-printable, non-editable PDFs.

 CACHE promotes our academic programs.
 Many materials in CACHE are searchable in Google, so anyone around the world can find out about the work we are doing at K.

 Reach a wide audience.
 CACHE materials are indexed by Google, so anyone searching the Web could find your work if you desire.
 However, SIPs require author permission to be distributed to anyone without a Kalamazoo College network account.

 Assessment.
 CACHE can show how many SIPs were done in a given department in a given year, who advised them, what grants the author may have received, and what other organizations may have sponsored the author’s research.

 Ease of use.
 The PDFs in CACHE are keyword searchable throughout the database, and each file is searchable as well.